GCSE: Letter grades

-When GCSEs were first introduced in 1988, they were graded on a letter scale in each subject: A, B, C, D, E, F, and G being pass grades, with a U (unclassified) grade below that which did not qualify the student for a certificate.
+When GCSEs were introduced in 1988 they were graded on a letter scale in each subject: A, B, C, D, E, F and G being pass grades, with a U (unclassified) below that, which did not qualify the pupil for a certificate.
 These grades were initially set such that a GCSE grade C was equivalent to an O-Level grade C or a CSE grade 1, though changes in marking criteria and boundaries over the years mean that this comparison is only approximate.

 Infrequently, X and Q grades are awarded.
-X indicates that a course was not completed in full, and therefore an appropriate grade cannot be calculated.
+X indicates that a course was not completed and therefore an appropriate grade cannot be calculated.
 The Q (query) grade is a temporary grade that requires the school to contact the examining body.
-These latter two grades are both usually provisional, and are replaced with a regular grade once any issues have been resolved.
-X grades are also sometimes used for other purposes, on rare occasions, such as to indicate that an examiner found offensive material or hate speech within a student's responses.
-In some cases, this may lead to the student losing all marks for that paper or course.
-These grades are most common in subjects which discuss ethical issues, such as Biology, Religious Studies, and Citizenship.
+These two grades are usually provisional and are replaced with a normal grade once any issues have been resolved.
+X grades are also sometimes used for other purposes on rare occasions, such as to indicate that an examiner found offensive material or hate speech within a pupil’s answers.
+In some cases this may lead to the pupil losing all marks for that paper or course.
+These grades are most common in subjects that cover ethical issues, such as biology, religious studies and citizenship.

-In 1994, an A* grade was added above the initial A grade to indicate exceptional achievement, above the level required for the A grade.
+In 1994 an A* grade was added above the initial A grade to indicate exceptional achievement, above the level required for the A grade.

-Under the letter grade scheme, foundation tier papers assess content at grades C to G, while higher tier papers assess content at grades A* to C. In foundation tier papers, the student can obtain a maximum grade of a C, while in a higher tier paper, they can achieve a minimum grade of a D. If a higher tier candidate misses the D grade by a small margin, they are awarded an E. Otherwise, the grade below E in these papers is U. In untiered papers, students can achieve any grade in the scheme.
+Under the letter grade scheme, foundation tier papers assess content at grades C to G, while higher tier papers assess content at grades A* to C. In foundation-tier papers, pupils can obtain a maximum grade of a C, while in a higher-tier paper they can achieve a minimum grade of a D. Higher-tier candidates who miss the D grade by a small margin are awarded an E. Otherwise the grade below E in these papers is U. In untiered papers pupils can achieve any grade in the scheme.
 This scheme has been phased out in England, but remains in Wales and Northern Ireland.
-In Northern Ireland, the A* grade has been adjusted upwards with the introduction of the numerical scheme in England, such that an A* is equivalent to a new English grade 9.
+In Northern Ireland the A* grade has been adjusted upwards with the introduction of the numerical scheme in England, such that an A* is equivalent to a new English grade 9.
 Northern Ireland also added a C* grade to line up with the grade 5 in the English grading.
+Pupils in Northern Ireland studying for GCSEs with any of the English exam boards are awarded grades based on the 9–1 system as opposed to the A*–G system.